+The button "Abort test" cancels a running test (refer to table 8).
+Devices that do not support test abortion will remain testing until the duration test is finished.
 The groups created in the system are displayed in the top part of the Groups view.
 The columns in the top part show the name of the group or system, status and number of emergency luminaires, repeaters and IO boxes.
 Section 5.1 explains the meaning of the symbols used in the Status column.
 The buttons in the Maintained Luminaires and Non-maintained Luminaires columns allow emergency luminaires of the respective operating mode to be switched on or off.
 This function is only available for the facility manager and installer user levels and only if the system contains switchable emergency luminaires.
 A red frame around the On or Off button indicates that the emergency luminaires are switched off, in maintained operation or switched on in non-maintained operation.